DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 TestCafe emulates the native caching mechanism of the browser.
 For example, in *Chrome* TestCafe only caches resources that *Chrome* itself would cache if run without TestCafe.

 TestCafe caches scripts, styles, fonts, and other web assets, except for HTML.
 TestCafe doesn't cache HTML because that could interfere with [user roles](../guides/advanced-guides/authentication.md#user-roles).
-Only assets up to **5 MB** in size are saved in cache.
+Only assets up to **5 MB** in size are stored in cache.

 To decrease test run time, enable `--cache` when you test web applications that require a lot of assets.